-- Partner with a dedicated product fundraising company.
+- Step 1: Partner with a product fundraising company.

-- Gather a group of volunteer salespeople to sell your products (that’s where the kids come in).
+- Step 2: Gather a group of volunteers to sell your products (that’s where the kids and their parents come in).

-- Equip your sellers with an online web store or order-taking flyers provided by your fundraising partner.
+- Step 3: Equip your sellers with an online web store or order-taking flyers provided by your fundraising partner.

-- Encourage sellers (and their parents) to reach out to family and friends to support their fundraising efforts.
+- Step 4: Encourage participants to reach out to family and friends to support their fundraising efforts.

-Once your order-taking period has ended, your partnering fundraising company will distribute the items and charge your organization a wholesale price while you retain the profits for your mission.
+Once your order-taking period has ended, your fundraising company partner will distribute the items and charge your organization a wholesale price for the products.
+You’ll retain the profits for your group.
 Be sure to provide small prizes for your top sellers to motivate them throughout the selling process!

-Raffles are an easy, yet profitable, fundraising event to host independently or in conjunction with another fundraising event.
+Raffles are an easy, yet profitable, fundraising event your team can host independently or in conjunction with a fundraising event.

 - Choose an item to raffle.
-It’s important that this item is one that ticket buyers want to win, but also isn’t so expensive that your organization loses money through the process.
-Good examples are event tickets (ex: sports tickets) or themed experience basked (ex: “Ultimate Game Night” basket with snacks and board games).
+It’s important that this item is one that ticket buyers want to win, but isn’t so expensive that your group loses money.
+Good examples are event tickets or themed experience baskets (e.g., “Ultimate Game Night” basket with snacks and board games).

 - Sell tickets.
-It’s essential that these tickets are inexpensive enough that supporters will want to purchase multiple, but priced high enough to cover the cost of the item/experience you’re raffling and raise money for your organization.
+It’s essential that these tickets are inexpensive enough that supporters will want to purchase multiple, but priced high enough to cover the cost of the item or experience you’re raffling and raise money for your organization.

 - Choose a winner.
 Draw a winner and give them their prize!
-If you’re hosting the raffle in conjunction with the event, this usually occurs as the last activity of the event.
+If you’re hosting the raffle in conjunction with an event, this usually occurs as the last activity of the event.

 Consider asking local sponsors to make an in-kind donation for you to raffle.
-Whether a local sports team donating tickets or a local movie theatre donating the ultimate movie night experience, it will be a valuable contribution to your event!
-Then, all of the proceeds from raffle tickets sold go toward your organization rather than paying for raffle items.
+Whether a local basketball team donates tickets or a local movie theater sets up the ultimate movie night experience, it will be a valuable contribution to your event!
+Then, all of the proceeds from raffle tickets go toward your organization rather than paying for the raffle items.

 6. Penny Drive

-A penny drive requires almost no effort, or funding, from your organization to be incredibly successful.
-These events are great for smaller school-aged children fundraisers, whether for schools, local sports teams, or clubs.
+A penny drive only requires a little effort from your organization to be incredibly successful.
+These events are great for younger, school-aged children fundraisers, whether for schools, local sports teams, or clubs.
 But because this idea is so easy to do, it can work for any age group.

-You simply equip teams of your organization’s supporters with large jars and challenge each team to fill their jar with coins.
+To hold the fundraiser, equip teams of your organization’s supporters with large jars and challenge each team to fill their jar with coins.
 Participants can bring in their own change or ask their families for additional support.
-The first team to fill their jar wins!
+The first team to fill their jar wins the penny drive!

-For example, if you are a coach in a school setting you’d give each classroom their own jar and challenge students to fill their class’s jar with spare change.
-The friendly competition and low cost of participation fuels its success.
-Even though you may not raise major gifts through this effort– it can still be a helpful effort for smaller fundraising pushes!
+For example, if you are a coach in a school setting, you’d give each team its own jar and challenge students to fill their team’s jar with spare change.
+The friendly competition between soccer and football teams, for example, fuels its success.
+Even though you may not raise major gifts through this campaign, it can still be a helpful effort for smaller fundraising pushes!

 7. Teacher’s in Jail

-This is traditionally a school fundraising idea, but it can easily be amended to fit other organizations such as sports teams or after-school clubs.
+While this is traditionally a school fundraising idea, it can easily be amended to fit other organizations such as sports teams or after-school clubs.

-- Challenge students (or teammates, or club members) to raise a certain amount of money for your organization.
+- Challenge teammates or club members to raise a certain amount of money for your organization.